opennode/waldur-core/docs/guide/structure.rst

     Project manager
       A non-technical project role with access to user management, accounting, billing and reporting.

     Project group
-      Projects can be grouped together for convinience, e.g. development environments can be grouped together.
+      Projects can be grouped together for convenience, e.g. development environments can be grouped together.